 If you DO NOT use a defibrillator on a cardiac arrest patient suffering a lethal heart rhythm, they will die.

 Sadly it’s that simple.

 The risk of someone suffering a cardiac arrest in your workplace, or home, increases with an ageing population, including from accidents such as electrical shock.

 Statistically, for men, there’s a 50% chance of sudden cardiac arrest for men by the age of 70.

 Statistically for women, from the age of 40 years, there’s a 33% chance of suffering a heart attack.

 (Ref: Heart Attack Facts – Heart Foundation).

-Some causes of cardiac arrest are: Poor heart health, drowning, electric shock, choking, poisoning, trauma.
+Some causes of cardiac arrest are; Poor heart health, drowning, electric shock, choking, poisoning, and trauma.

 Will an AED save everyone in cardiac arrest?

 No. Many factors such as whether the collapse was witnessed, the heart’s rhythm, and the underlying condition of the victim determine whether the victim lives or dies.